rpguerra-nova/datatrove-slurm-docker-cluster/README.md

 - **DATATROVE_WORKERS**: Number of workers to concurrently run tasks in the Datatrove pipeline.
 - **DATATROVE_CPUS_PER_TASK**: Number of CPUs to be used per task in the Datatrove pipeline.
 - **DATATROVE_MEM_PER_CPU_GB**: Memory used per task in the Datatrove pipeline, in GB.

+Testing locally with the RAQ2019 collection (570 GB), using 1000 total tasks and 16 workers, with 2GB of memory and 2 CPUs per task, processing took 5 hours and 34 minutes.

 The original README for Slurm Docker Cluster is shown below.